hazelchain/Hazelchain/README.md

 1. download the [zip](https://github.com/Shadow2ube/Hazelchain/archive/refs/heads/master.zip) or clone the repository.
 2. extract the contents to an empty folder.
+3. Download mingw x64 from [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download)
-3. Run the bootstrapper (*Keep in mind the files to be downloaded are large*)
+4. Run the bootstrapper (*Keep in mind the files to be downloaded might be large*)
     - If you're using linux:
         1. Open a bash
         2. Run `linux.sh`